Discover the Benefits of Nursing Home Care

 What is memory care, and how does it differ from standard nursing home care?

 Memory care is for those with Alzheimer’s or dementia.
 It has secure environments and staff trained for memory issues.
-Unlike standard care, which provides general medical and personal care, memory care focuses on cognitive support.
+It focuses on cognitive support, unlike standard care which provides general medical and personal care.

 How is medication managed in a nursing home?